 Awards for $500 are given yearly to

-EPIC provides $500 Volunteerism Awards every year to each of two graduating post-secondary students who have distinguished themselves for outstanding community volunteerism beyond course requirements.
+to a graduating post-secondary student who has distinguished themselves for outstanding volunteerism beyond course requirements